-We will provide, without charge, a printed copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2012 as filed with the SEC to each stockholder of record as of the record date that requests a copy in writing.
+We will provide, without charge, a printed copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2018 as filed with the SEC to each stockholder that requests a copy in writing.
 Any exhibits listed in the Form 10-K report also will be furnished upon request at the actual expense incurred by us in furnishing such exhibits.
 Any such requests should be directed to our company's secretary at our executive offices set forth in this proxy statement.